 It’s that time of year again!
 Each year near the beginning of September I write a piece, that I think of as the “Best Bang for Your Buck” article.
 Beginning in 2014, this piece ran on Insider Louisville.
-The following year I published it here.
+The following year I published a new one.
 Today is the day I release the most current version.
 It can’t be found anywhere else.
 So, let’s jump right in and find out where you can find the best real estate deals in Louisville Kentucky.

 This article will outline not only the parts of Louisville where home prices are lower but consider changes from one year to the next.
 Obviously, the higher-priced parts of the city are also nicer—more amenities, better location, etc. But now you’ll have the power of information at your fingertips.
 Many of our city’s real estate agents don’t have this knowledge but you will!